-The Charles S. Cooke International Travel Endowed Scholarship was established in loving memory of her husband by endowment gifts from Dorothy W. Cooke.
-The Charles S. Cooke International Travel Endowed Scholarship is awarded annually to one or more Barton College undergraduate students who are participating in the Honors or January Term travel program.
+The Dorothy W. and Charles S. Cooke International Travel Endowed Scholarship was established in loving memory of her husband by endowment gifts from Dorothy W. Cooke.
+The Dorothy W. and Charles S. Cooke International Travel Endowed Scholarship is awarded annually to one or more Barton College undergraduate students who are participating in the Honors or International Travel program.